Mivio-Linux/mifetch/README.md

 # MiFetch
-## Mini fetch written in ~27 lines of code.
+## Minimal fetch written in ~40 lines of code.
 Made just for fun
 if you want to make custom ASCII, then you need open/create `/etc/mifetch/ascii.txt` and make ascii.
 To colorize in start every line add: